Contrastive Attraction and Contrastive Repulsion for Representation Learning: Experiment details

-For large-scale data sets, the Imagenet-1K is the standard ImageNet data set that has about 1.28 million images of 1000 classes.
-The ImageNet-100 contains randomly selected 100 classes from the standard ImageNet-1K data set, and the classes used here are the same with~\citet{tian2019contrastive} and \citet{wang2020understanding}, listed in Table~\ref{table:imagenet100_classes}.
-For pre-training with less curated data\footnote{https://data.vision.ee.ethz.ch/cvl/webvision/data set2017.html}, considering Webvision v1 and ImageNet-22k respectively have 2.4 and 14.2 million images, we decrease the training epoch to 1/2 and 1/10 when pre-training on these two data sets as done in \citet{li2021esvit}.
-We follow the standard settings in these works and describe the experiment configurations as follows: \begin{itemize} \item \textbf{Data Augmentation}: Following~\citet{tian2019contrastive,tian2020makes,wang2020understanding,chuang2020debiased,He_2020_CVPR}, and \citet{chen2021empirical}, the data augmentations are the same as the standard protocol, including resizing, 1x image cropping, horizontal flipping, color jittering, and gray-scale conversion with specific probability. \item \textbf{Feature Encoder}: On large-scale data sets, unless specified, we apply two ResNet50~\citep{he2016deep} for main and momentum encoder architecture.
-The output dimension of the encoder is set as 2048. \item \textbf{Model Optimization}: Following the standard setting in~\citet{wang2020understanding}, the training mini-batch size is set as 128 on ImageNet-100 and train for 200 epochs.
-On ImageNet-1K, we follow~\citet{chen2021empirical} and use 4096 mini-batch size and train for 800 epochs.
-We use the AdamW optimizer and set the base learning rate as 0.3, decayed by a cosine scheduler.
-In all experiments, the momentum of updating the target encoder is 0.99. \item \textbf{Parameter Setup}: For CACR, we train with two positive sampling sizes $K=1$ and $K=4$ and the parameters in the conditional weight metric are respectively set as $t^{+}=1.0,~t^{-}=2.0$.
+\item \textbf{Feature Encoder}: For the main experiments, we apply MoCo-v3 setting, where the framework consists of a teacher and a student encoder.
+The teacher encoder follows a EMA updating strategy and all experiment settings follows the MoCo-v3 paper~\citep{chen2021empirical}.
+We apply the MoCo-v2 framework~\citep{chen2020mocov2} for further justification that CACR is also applicable with framework including a large queue, where the ResNet50~\citep{he2016deep} is a commonly chosen feature encoder architecture.
+The output dimension of the encoder is set as 128. \item \textbf{Model Optimization}: Following the standard setting in~\citet{He_2020_CVPR,chen2020mocov2,wang2020understanding}, the training mini-batch size is set as 128 on ImageNet-100 and 256 on ImageNet-1K.
+We use a mini-batch stochastic gradient descent (SGD) optimizer with 0.9 momentum and 1e-4 weight decay.
+The total number of training epochs is set as 200.
+The learning rate is initialized as 0.03, decayed by a cosine scheduler for MoCo-V2 at epoch 120 and epoch 160.
+In all experiments, the momentum of updating the offline encoder is 0.999. \item \textbf{Parameter Setup}: On ImageNet-100 and ImageNet-1K, for all methods, the queue size for negative sampling is 65,536.
+The training batch size is 128 on ImageNet-100 and 256 on ImageNet.
+For CACR, we train with two positive sampling sizes $K=1$ and $K=4$ and the parameters in the conditional weight metric are respectively set as $t^{+}=1.0,~t^{-}=2.0$.
 For baselines, according to their papers and Github pages~\citep{tian2019contrastive,wang2020understanding,robinson2020contrastive}, the temperature parameter of CL is $\tau=0.2$, the hyper-parameters of AU-CL are $t=3.0,~\tau=0.2$, and the hyper-parameters of HN-CL are $\tau=0.5,~\beta=1.0$.
 Note that CMC ($K=1$) reported in the main paper is trained with 240 epochs and with its own augmentation methods~\citep{tian2019contrastive}.
-For CMC ($K=4$), the temperature is set $\tau=0.07$ according to the setting in~\citet{tian2019contrastive} and the loss is calculated with Equation (8) in the paper, which requires more GPU resources than 8 V100-32G GPUs with the setting on ImageNet-1K.
-For the momentum queue experiments, all methods use a queue size of 65,536.
-The training mini-batch size is 128 on ImageNet-100 and 256 on ImageNet-1K.
+For CMC ($K=4$), the temperature is set $\tau=0.07$ according to the setting in~\citet{tian2019contrastive} and the loss is calculated with Equation (8) in the paper, which requires more GPU resources than 8 Tesla-V100-32G GPUs with the setting on ImageNet-1K.